Bicycle Safety Resources for Cyclists

 Many communities and employers are encouraging workers to save energy and to commute to work by biking.
 Commuting can provide numerous health benefits to the rider, and it can reduce the cyclist's environmental impact, but it can also be dangerous.
 Therefore, it is often recommended that employees who will be commuting to work by bike first take a specialized safety course.
 Important topics will be reviewed, including bike parking, lighting, route selection, and dealing with clothing and cargo.

-- Bicycle Safety Courses - Class offerings from the League of American Bicyclists.
+- Bicycle Safety Courses - Safety classes offered by the League of American Bicyclists